-Selection must be given to judges in writing before taking off.
+Selection must be indicated on the score sheet and given to judges before commencing the flight.
 The options may be flown in any order.
-Options A (Chandelle), N Overshoot, R (Flight in triangular circuit), S (Flight in rectangular circuit, T (Flight in a straight line at constant height) and W (Wing over) are intended for subjects with little or no aerobatic capability.
+Options A (Chandelle), N (Overshoot), R (Flight in triangular circuit), S (Flight in rectangular circuit), T (Flight in a straight line at constant height), W (Wing over) and Z (Procedure Turn) may only be chosen by subjects certified and approved as "non-aerobatic" on the Competitor's Declaration Form (Annex 6E.1).
 These are aircraft designed with limited manoeuvrability where the original prototypes of which were restricted by the manufacturer or licensing government agency.